InWorldz-Viewer/llqtwebkit/README-Qt-win.txt

 b.
 Make sure all libs and app are built as Multi-threaded Dll or Multi-threaded debug dll.
- In Visual Studio this is in Properties->configuration->c/c++->code generation->runtime library ii.make sure qtxxx.dll is in the PATH.
+ In Visual Studio this is in Properties->configuration->c/c++->code generation->runtime library

+c.
+Make sure the Qt.dll's are in the PATH or current directory